rmassidda/rmassidda.github.io/curriculum/curriculum.md

 :   \hfill Expected July 2021 \newline
     *Master's Degree in Computer Science (AI curriculum)*\hfill GPA 30/30

-    In the context of neural networks for image classifcation, existing techniques can analyze the correlation between units activations and the presence of certain visual concepts in the input.
+    Existing techniques are able to analyze the correlation between units in Convolutional Neural Networks for image classification and the presence of certain visual concepts in the input.
-    Building on previous methods, the thesis introduces and discusses new metrics to estimate semantic alignment.
+    Building on previous methods and formalizing visual concepts in the context of a referential theory of meaning, this work introduces and validates two metrics to estimate semantic alignment.
-    Furthermore, by considering visual concepts as members of the WordNet semantical network, the proposed approach improves the quality of the alignment and enables the clustering of units into semantically coherent and architecturally connected circuits.
+    Furthermore, by inscribing visual concepts within WordNet, the proposed approach improves the quality of the alignment and enables the clustering of units into semantically coherent and architecturally connected subgraphs.
-    Finally, circuits are experimentally evaluated, highlighting how they select units critical for the accuracy of semantically related tasks.

 \smallskip